djbckr/dbutils/README.md

 in the source code to see how it works and if you decide you want to install it, just un-comment the line in the installer.

+### INTERVAL DAY TO SECOND aggregation
+Oracle doesn't have aggregation (`avg()`, `sum()`) on INTERVAL data types.
+We have created two functions for just that purpose: `avg_dsinterval()` and `sum_dsinterval()`.
+These functions should work fully on regular as well as parallel and analytic queries.

+Note that INTERVAL YEAR TO MONTH is not supported, only DAY TO SECOND is.
+This also gives you an idea of how to write your own aggregate functions if you like.